 For four days I had nothing but water, some said the hunger would go away after the second day, but mine stayed with me until the fifth morning when I left for basecamp.
 Aside from the hunger that would come and go, I was surprised at how little discomfort I experienced, which I think was due to my physical preparation.
 During those four days alone, I moved around very little to conserve my energy and mostly journaled and sat in silence just watching and listening.
 Without the constraints of time and societal obligations, I saw things that I would have never noticed and heard beautiful sounds I would have never heard.
 The main lesson I learned is how powerful my mind is and what great insights I could gain from being alone and present with nature.

-The Vision Quest was by far the most empowering experience I have ever had, and it’s hard to put everything I gained into words.
-Through this amazing, challenging and transformative experience, I feel a deep connection with my fellow questers that others will never understand.
-No matter what walk of life you are in, the Vision Quest can teach you things you never knew you needed.
+The Wilderness Fast was by far the most empowering experience I have ever had, and it’s hard to put everything I gained into words.
+Through this amazing, challenging and transformative experience, I feel a deep connection with my fellow faster that others will never understand.
+No matter what walk of life you are in, the Wilderness Fast can teach you things you never knew you needed.

 I would like to thank the facilitators, Carol Parker and Katherine Ninos, as well as their helpers, Bryce Downey and Hannah Rapp, for all the love and support they provided throughout the entire experience.
-My Vision Quest wouldn’t have been what it was without them.
+My Wilderness Fast wouldn’t have been what it was without them.